adamkurth/reborn_dev/doc/source/installation.rst

     conda install -c conda-forge ocl-icd-system
     pip install pyvkfft

-and on Agave, to request an interactive node with GPUs you can do something like
+On ASU's Agave cluster, to request an interactive node with GPUs you can do something like

 .. code-block:: bash

     interactive -p gpu -q wildfire -t 60 --gres=gpu:1

 Testing your setup
 ------------------